-This type of approach is not rising to the challenge; it’s confining yourself to be the type of writer who always makes mistakes.
+This approach is not rising to the challenge; it’s confining yourself to be the type of writer who always makes mistakes.

-What’s more, it serves to increase the gap between those who are good at proofreading and… you.
+What’s more, it increases the gap between those who are good at proofreading and… you.

 If you adopt a different mindset and tackle the problem head-on, you’ll get better and better each time you proofread something.
-You’ll start to recognize what mistakes you make most frequently and will become a better writer in the process.
+You’ll start to recognize what mistakes you make most frequently and become a better writer.

 I’ve lost track of the number of times someone has said to me:

 “Why do native English speakers need proofreaders?
 Surely they can read their own work and find the mistakes?”